ProboConnect/product-configurator/README.md

 ### Clearing the config

-By calling `proboConfigurator.clear()` all options are reset and the component should return to it's initial state.
+By calling `proboConfigurator.clear()` all options are reset and the component should return to its initial state.

 ## License